-Finally, another common mistake made during due diligence is failing to document all findings properly.
-Throughout the due diligence process, keep detailed records of all inspections, research, and conversations.
-These records will be invaluable if there are any problems with the deal down the road.
+Finally, another common mistake during due diligence is failing to document all findings properly.
+Keep detailed records of all inspections, research, and conversations throughout the due diligence process.
+These records will be invaluable if there are any problems with the deal.

 The Different Types Of Due Diligence That Can Be Performed On A Property

 There are a variety of different types of due diligence that can be performed on a property.
-The kind of due diligence carried out will be determined by the demands of the investor.
+The investor’s demands will determine the kind of due diligence.
 Some of the most common types of due diligence include: